Rotating Shifts

 British Columbia (Public Service Employee Relations Commission) v.
 BCGSEU, [1999] 3 SCR 3 (“Meiorin”); see also, Hydro-Quebec v.
 Syndicat des employe-e-s de techniques professionelles et de bureau d' Hydro-Quebec, section locale 2000 (SCFP-FTQ) (2008), 2008 SCC 43 (CanLii II) 2 S.C.R.
 561.

-see Siemens VDO Automotive Inc. and Canadian Auto Workers, Local 1941 (2006) 154 L.A.C.
+In my opinion, the third element of the BFOR defense as set forth in the Supreme Court’s Meiorin -and developed through its progeny, including, arbitral jurisprudence would be very difficult for an employer to satisfy.(see Siemens VDO Automotive Inc. and Canadian Auto Workers, Local 1941 (2006) 154 L.A.C.
 (4th) 372 (Waters, Ontario) expressly finding that rotating shifts were not a bona fide occupational requirement).
 As a general proposition, employer(s) can easily maintain round the clock coverage with a fixed shift schedule and the overwhelming majority of companies or employers (if not all) that utilize rotating shift schedules previously performed the very same functions while utilizing fixed shift schedules.
 It seems to me utterly unassailable that employers can simply accommodate older or disabled workers by simply exempting them from having to work rotating shift schedules or by simply eliminating such work schedules altogether.
 Indeed, rotating shift schedules have been used for nursing schedules for quite some time and now that medical providers are becoming aware of (or perhaps, finally acknowledging) the deleterious health consequences of rotating shift schedules9 , they are beginning to phase out the use of rotating shifts10.
 If the Cleveland Clinic or any healthcare institution providing round the clock medical care can dispense with rotating shift schedules for its nursing staff, any manufacturer can just as easily also dispense with rotating shift work schedules, or, at the very minimum, appropriately adapt such schedules so they do not effectively exclude the old and medically vulnerable from the workforce.

 Furthermore, an employer may also be hard pressed to establish either of the first two elements of the defense set forth in Meiorin.
 While, undoubtedly, the employer will posit a facially neutral and plausible legitimate business reason for this practice, evidence of the profound amounts of money saved - and, consequently, corporate profits earned - as a result of this practice's effect of culling the more costly older and infirm workers would probably demonstrate that the employer's posited justification for utilizing a rotating shift schedule is but a pretext.
 Can employers that utilize these schedules credibly claim that they are unaware of the profound financial benefits that flow directly from this practice?
 Can they credibly deny that it is not these profound financial benefits as opposed to claims such as rotating shift schedules fostering "employee growth" by exposing employees to alternative workplace scenarios that really motivate their use of these schedules?